 Harvest Moon has 200+ different characters over its various continuities (many of whom are expies of one another).
 The Nintendo DS-original entries (Harvest Moon DS and HM DS: Island of Happiness) have over 100 characters by themselves.
 Even if you set aside background characters (characters you can talk to, but lack portraits), the games have between 20 and 30 major characters apiece, not including the player.

 Most fighting games could be accused of this, but thankfully these characters rarely have any serious plot role.
 It is actually good, since in these games the relevance is in characters/opponents over levels generally.

 Also, while there is a "sure" crew, many of the minor characters are scripted in and out in the blink of an eye... well, rather between games.

-Touhou has accrued a substantial list of characters, and adds at least seven more in almost every game, only Shoot the Bullet not adding any.
+Touhou has accrued a substantial list of characters, and adds at least seven more in almost every game, only Shoot the Bullet and Impossible Spell Card not adding any.
 Discounting the PC-98 characters still leaves a good seventy, while even only including characters who have appeared in more than one game has several dozen remaining.
-This piece of fanart (NSFW due to advertisements) features all of them up to Double Spoiler, and gives some idea of the sheer scale of it.
+This piece of fanart (NSFW due to advertisements) features all of them up to Legacy of Lunatic Kingdom, and gives some idea of the sheer scale of it.

 F-Zero has had new characters in every game, with a huge jump from F-Zero to F-Zero X (30) and from F-Zero X to Maximum Velocity, though the number of new characters in each game has decreased after Maximum Velocity.